 - The Government's recently launched 'Funding for Lending' scheme, designed to boost mortgage lending

 - Stock-market investors looking for a safer way of holding their money

 - Little competition from National Savings & Investments, the Government's own savings provider.

 In short, an increased demand for savings accounts has led to many banks cutting the rates they offer in the past few weeks - which has affected many types of savings products, from cash ISAs to easy-access savings accounts.

 However, when it comes to choosing somewhere to keep your money, interest rates aren't the only thing to think about.
 In some cases, it could make more sense to find another type of account that offers more suitable benefits for your circumstances.

-The thinkmoney Personal Account, for example, is an alternative to a bank account that offers a built-in budgeting service to help customers keep track of their money every month.
+The thinkmoney Current Account, for example, is an alternative to a bank account that offers a built-in budgeting service to help customers keep track of their money every month.